alachins/raisd/README.md

 Missing Data Strategies
 -----------------------
-RAiSD provides four different ways to handle missing data, which can be selected using the -M parameter followed by the strategy number, i.e., 0, 1, 2, 3, as shown below.
+RAiSD provides four different strategies to handle missing data, using the -M parameter followed by the strategy number.

-Strategy 0:
-Strategy 1:
-2:
-3:
+Strategy 0: Discards all SNPs with missing data (Default) Strategy 1: Imputes N per SNP.
+Strategy 2: Creates a mask for valid alleles and treats N as a third state.
+Strategy 3: Creates a mask for valid alleles and ignores allele pairs with N in the pattern-matching step.

 Evaluating Accuracy
 -------------------